 Recently, computer architects have been seeking advanced statistical inferential tools to address the problem of performance comparisons of computers.
 The two common statistical approaches of comparing two populations (e.g., two computers) are the hypothesis test and confidence interval estimation.
 As we know, most of the parametric tests such as t-tests require population distribution normality [11].
 Unfortunately, computer performance measurements are often not normally distributed but either skewed or multimodal.
 Figure 1 shows 400 measurements of execution time from SPEC2006 benchmarks running on a commodity computer (Intel Core i7 CPU 960@3.20GHz, 1 processor with 4 cores, 10GB DDR3 RAM(1333 MHz)).
 We can see that the distributions of performance measures for the benchmarks are non-normal; benchmarks "gcc" and "mcf" are skewed to the right, while "bzip2" is multimodal.
-This non-normality observation was first observed by Chen et al. who tackled with a non-parametric statistics method named hierarchical performance testing (HPT) [3][4].

-In this paper, we propose three statistical resampling methods [15] to evaluate and compare computer performance.
+In this paper, we propose three statistical resampling methods [14] to evaluate and compare computer performance.
 The first is a randomization test used to compare the performance between two computers; the second is a bootstrapping confidence interval method for estimating the comparative performance measurement, i.e. speedup, through a range; and the third is an empirical distribution method to evaluate the distributional properties of computer performance.
 The basic idea of resampling methods, as the name implies, is to resample the data iteratively, in a manner that is consistent with certain conditions (e.g. the general performance of two computers is equal.).
 Specifically, we first resample the data according to the purpose of each method.
 Second, for each iteration, we calculate the statistic of interest, such as the ratio of geometric means between two computers.
 Third, we repeat the previous two steps a number of times.
 Then the distribution of the calculated statistic is used as an approximation of the underlying distribution of the statistic under the assumed condition.
-Hence, the resampling methods set us free from the need for normal data or large samples so that Central Limit Theorem can be applied [21].
+Hence, the resampling methods set us free from the need for normal data or large samples so that Central Limit Theorem can be applied [19].
 Note that the proposed three methods all follow the three steps described above.
 However, the resampling and calculating steps within each iteration are different according to the individual purpose for each method.